sang765/vt-keyboard-extension/README.md

 *Load ZIP files as unpacked extensions in Chrome/Edge developer mode*

-## Usage
+## Usage (Extension page not working now)

-1. After installation, the extension icon will appear in your browser toolbar
+~~1.
+After installation, the extension icon will appear in your browser toolbar
 2. Click the extension icon to access settings
 3. Add domains to the whitelist (e.g., `docs.google.com`, `notion.so`)
 4. On whitelisted sites, pressing Enter in text areas will create new lines instead of submitting forms
-5. The extension automatically excludes search fields
+5. The extension automatically excludes search fields~~

 ## Building